The Janet and Jamie Caskey Community Health Care Hub

 THANK YOU

-As a tradition, we would like to recognize our visionary leader, Herb Hickling.
-Herb launched the Hub’s journey six years ago, bringing accessible primary and preventative health care closer to citizens in our community.
+We would like to recognize our visionary leader, Herb Hickling.
+Herb launched the Hub’s journey, bringing accessible primary and preventative health care closer to citizens in our unique community.
 Herb was a collaborator and facilitated community efforts to join with the District of Muskoka and begin discussions with the Province of Ontario, seeking and achieving their support.
 Herb also built a strong alliance with the Township of Lake of Bays and Algonquin Highlands, given that our community straddles both jurisdictions.

 In order to build momentum, Herb sponsored countless community engagement sessions with community groups, churches, cottage associations and the public at large.
 Over the years, he built up a groundswell of support for the Hub through donations and volunteer time.